shiro-virek/shiro-virek.github.io/README.md

 - rotators
 - tentacle

-You can see it in action at https://eapelroso.com 🙃
+You can see them in action at https://eapelroso.com 🙃